 Understanding and responding to the emotions of others are very important social skills for us to have.
 These skills help us to develop relationships with other people but they do not come so easily to some children.
 Without being able to correctly identify and understand the emotions of others, a child is more likely to respond inappropriately.

 We’ve created some games and activities to clearly teach emotions.
-Try some of these with your child to introduce and practise recognizing emotions
+Try some of these with your child to introduce and practice recognizing emotions